 The treatment principles and regimens for head and neck cancer in China are similar to those in the rest of the world.
 Treatment strategies often depend on the location and stage of the cancer, the patient's physical status, and response to prior treatments.
 Early-stage disease is primarily treated with surgical resection, while patients with locally advanced, recurrent or metastatic disease are typically treated with drug therapy.
 The combination of surgery and drug therapy, with or without radiation therapy, is the current standard of care for Stage 3 SCCHN patients with locally advanced disease.
 Platinum-based chemotherapy regimens are widely used as first-line therapies for Stage 4 and distant relapse patients.
-Erbitux (cetuximab from Eli Lilly and Merck KGaA) was approved in 2006 as a first-line treatment of locally advanced SCCHN in combination with radiation therapy.
+Erbitux (cetuximab from Eli Lilly and Merck KGaA) was approved in 2006 as a first-line treatment of locally advanced SCCHN in combination therapy.
 Regimens containing Erbitux, platinum-based chemotherapy, and 5-fluorouracil, known as EXTREME, are often considered as the standard of care for first-line treatment of distant relapse SCCHN.
 Second-line therapy is highly varied, including single-agent docetaxel or paclitaxel, Erbitux monotherapy, or Erbitux/pacitaxel combination therapy.

-In 2016, PD-1 inhibitors were approved globally as a second-line therapy and more recently, Keytruda (pembrolizumab from Merck & Co), as a single agent or in combination with chemotherapy, was approved by the FDA as a first-line therapy for metastatic or unresectable recurrent SCCHN.
-In October 2019, the NMPA approved a PD-1 inhibitor, Opdivo (nivolumab from Bristol-Myers Squibb), for use in patients with SCCHN that has progressed during chemotherapy with a platinum-based drug or that has recurred or metastasized after platinum-based chemotherapy.
+In 2016, PD-1 inhibitors were approved globally as a second-line therapy and more recently, Keytruda (pembrolizumab from Merck & Co), as a single agent or in combination with chemotherapy, was approved by the FDA as a first-line therapy for metastatic or unresectable recurrent SCCHN, but no PD-1 inhibitors have been approved for this indication in China.